emkey1/AOK-Filesystem-Tools/README.md

 It is assumed this is cloned into /opt/AOK

-This makes deploys much easier since this location can be assumed, regardless if it is run chrooted on a deploy platform, or if it is run inside iSH
+This makes deploys much easier since this location can be assumed, regardless if it is run chrooted on a deploy platform, or if it is run on destination

+## Build process

+Instructions on how to build an iSH family File system: `./build_fs -h`

+## Configuration

+Main settings are in AOK_VARS, BUILD_ENV have some buil-related settings

+You can override this with local settings in .AOK_VARS and .BUILD_ENV, both will be ignored by git.
+Please note that if either is found, it's content will be appended to the destination AOK_VARS/BUILD_ENV, so motly for devel/debug.
+For production style deploys, it is recomended to update AOK_VARS and not have a .AOK_VARS/.BUILD_ENV present.

+## Further setup steps

+To keep things simple /etc/profile is used to run additional setups steps, since it will be run at bootup on iSH/iSH-AOK Once setup is done /etc/profile will be replaced with the "normal" one.

 ## Multi distro

-run build_fs -d to create a Distro asking if you want to use Alpine or Debian
+run build_fs -s to create a Distro asking if you want to use Alpine or Debian

+## Prebuilt FS

+Both Alpine and Debian FS can be prebuilt.
+Advantage is that FS is ready to be used right away, drawback is that the tarball will be larger.
+Especially in the case of Alpine, since the initial FS Installing on first boot is only arround 6MB, a pre-built AOK Alpine FS is something like 50MB.

+With Debian the difference in size will be less noticeable, in both cases it will be over 230MB

+The recomended distribution method for Debian is to build with -s Select between Alpine/Debian on first boot, initial tarball will be arround 6MB.

-### Running multi-boot chrooted
+### Running chrooted

-When testing distro select in a chroot env, some extra steps are needed, since in chroot /etc/profile is not run
+When testing setups in a chroot env, some extra steps are needed, since in chroot /etc/profile is not run

-`sudo ./tools/do_chroot.sh /etc/profile`  Runs profile, ie setup directly

-`sudo ./tools/do_chroot.sh /bin/sh`  There is no bash at this point so must use /bin/sh if a shell is wanted
+`sudo ./tools/do_chroot.sh /bin/sh`  There might not be a bash at this point so must use /bin/sh if a shell is wanted, this also avoids unintentionally running /etc/profile, if that is not desired.

+`sudo ./tools/do_chroot.sh /etc/profile`  Runs profile, ie next step of deploy directly

-When rebooting after Alpine / Debian is initially setup, bash will be present so second chroot can be `sudo ./tools/do_chroot.sh` in order to trigger /etc/profile, which might contain remaining deploy steps
+When rebooting after Alpine / Debian is initially setup, bash will be present so chroot can be done as `sudo ./tools/do_chroot.sh`

 ## Known Debian issues